destinyae/zksync-lite-docs/docs/userdocs/decentralization/README.md

 We outlined the decentralization roadmap in the [zkSync vision](https://medium.com/matter-labs/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58) document.
-We intend to achieve it by introducing an independent consensus mechanism for block construction with two different roles: Validators and Guardians.
+We intend to achieve this by introducing an independent consensus mechanism for block construction with two different roles: Validators and Guardians.
 (Note, that the security of **zkSync** will not be affected by introducing an additional consensus mechanism, since the final verification of state transition proofs still will be performed by a smart contract on the Ethereum mainnet.)